piotrpl/CarND-Vehicle-Detection/README.md

 ####1.
 Sliding window search.

-The code for this step is contained in the `slide_window()` function in the "helper functions" section of the `solution.ipny` IPython notebook.
+The code for this step is contained in the `slide_window()` function in the "helper functions" section of the `solution.ipnyb` IPython notebook.

 To check for the existance of a car I used sliding window technique.
 In order to imporove performance I have chosed to only slide throught he lower half of the image, as this is the part where we expect to see cars.
 For the window size I have chosed size of 96x96 and overlap fraction of 75%.
 Those values were set based on some exploratory testing and discovery.